dixonaws/aws-cloudops-linux/content/_index.md

 section to learn more about Linux administration.<p>&nbsp;<p>
 <br>
 We'll have two instructor-led sessions and two "office hours" sessions.
 You should expect to get through the basics - Exercises 1 and 2 - during the first session.
-Exercises 3, 4, and 5 and more challenging.
-Work through them and bring questions during the instructor-led session or office hours sessions.
+Exercises 3, 4, and 5 are a bit more challenging.
+Work through them and bring questions during the instructor-led sessions or office hours sessions.

 <br>
 Your Tourguides: